pbreaux/LupSeat2.0/README.md

 ## Unit Tests
 Run unit tests with `python3 -m unittest unit-tests/*_test.py`

+## Fuzz Test & Algorithm Evaluation
+Run fuzz test with `cd scripts && ./alg_evaluator.sh`.
+This will produce run 500 tests with randomized seats and students for each algorithm, then average out the evaluation scores (see --eval).

+The lowest score is the best performing test.

 ## Build Instructions
 Building for pip requires `setup_tools`, `wheel`, `tqdm`, and `twine` to be installed with pip.
 ```